 Whether you choose to take your feeders down or leave them up, we do encourage you to clean your bird feeders regularly as this helps protect birds against other infections such as salmonella.

 Review our best practices for cleaning bird feeders.
 Individuals who own chickens or other domestic fowl may need to take additional precautions.
 See the Minnesota Board of Animal Health’s recommendations for biosecurity.

 Will my dog or cat be at risk of contracting avian influenza since a fox got it?

 There is currently limited information about the susceptibility of domestic dogs and cats to the Eurasian HPAI H5 strain of highly pathogenic avian influenza currently impacting the U.S. and Canada.
-No cases of this virus in dogs or cats have been identified.
+No cases of this virus in dogs or cats have been identified in the United States.